anshan-XR-ROB/anshan-XR-ROB.github.io/_teaching/2-Academic Activities 1.md

 redirect_from:
   - /resume
 ---
-# Membership Of Professional Associations #
+# Membership of Professional Associations #
 * Senior Member of Institute of Electrical and Electronics Engineers (IEEE)
 * Member of IEEE Young Professionals
 * Member of IEEE Robotics and Automation Society